 Responsibilities & Pets

-When you come to stay at Trevego, the only real responsibility is the animals.
+When you come to stay at Trevego, the only real responsibility is the animals and poultry.
 The dogs just need loads of affection, plus breakfast and supper of course, and they are now quite old enough (and lazy enough) not to demand long walks – unless you feel like it!

 The cats, like all cats, will think of you as “staff”.
 They will demand food when necessary, and cuddles at any time.
 Usually all the time....